Gamez0/next-js-rendering-optimization/packages/optimizing-dynamic-data-with-isr/README.md

 5. The music file is downloaded, and playback begins.

-The problem?
-The process took too long for users far from the server (like those in the U.S.).
+❌ Slow playback for users far from the server (e.g., in the U.S.).

+❌ Increased server load due to API requests every time a track is played.

 ## Solution Strategy
 We compared SSR, CSR, and ISR to solve the issue and found that ISR was the most effective solution for optimizing performance.